 Vogl, AF & Methven, E 2015, 'We will decide who comes to this country, and how they behave: A critical reading of the asylum seeker code of behaviour', Alternative Law Journal, vol. 40, no. 3, pp. 175-179.

-Methven, EP 2017, 'Offensive Language Crimes in Law, Media, and Popular Culture' in Oxford Encyclopedia of Criminology and Criminal Justice, Oxford University Press, UK, pp. 1-31.View/Download from: UTS OPUS or Publisher's site
+Methven, EP 2017, 'Offensive Language Crimes in Law, Media, and Popular Culture' in Oxford Encyclopedia of Criminology and Criminal Justice, Oxford University Press, UK, pp. 1-31.View/Download from: Publisher's site

 Methven, EP 2017, '"A Woman's Tongue" Gender, Swearing and the Law', Law and Society Association of Australia and New Zealand, University of Otago, Dunedin, New Zealand.

 Methven, EP 2012, 'DIRTY WORDS?
 CHALLENGING THE ASSUMPTIONS THAT UNDERPIN OFFENSIVE LANGUAGE CRIMES', The 6th Annual Australian and New Zealand Critical Criminology Conference, Annual Australian and New Zealand Critical Criminology Conference, University of Tasmania, University of Tasmania, Hobart, pp. 97-106.